-- 1. not more than sixty (60) of the credit hours counted towards the second degree may be taken from the first degree. - the major subject in the second degree must be clearly distinct from the major subject in the first degree.
+- not more than sixty (60) of the credit hours counted towards the second degree may be taken from the first degree. - the major subject in the second degree must be clearly distinct from the major subject in the first degree.
 Where there is any doubt on this point, the decision of the relevant Dean will be final.
 Students contemplating second degrees are encouraged to consult the relevant Dean in advance.

-28. Application of Certain Professional Courses to Earn an Undergraduate Degree may be accepted towards the Bachelor of Science Degree.
+28. Application of Certain Professional Courses to Earn an Undergraduate Degree

+With the approval of both the Program Chair and College Dean, certain credits in the Northern Medical Program at UNBC/UBC and in accredited programs in the health professions at other Universities may be accepted towards the Bachelor of Science Degree.
 Applications for degrees under this regulation will be considered on a case-by-case basis, and in no case subsequent to the conferral of the professional degree in question.
 Not more than thirty (30) semester hours of professional credits may be counted.